Tension Rod Shoe Storage for Your Closet

 All you do is twist until the rods are securely taut against the wall.

-But here is the trick…The front rod should be placed about a half-inch lower than the back rod.
+But here is the trick…The front rod should be placed about a half-inch lower than the top rod.
 This will give your shoes a slight angle forward without them falling off.

 Twisting a tension rod so it sits taut against the wall.